-Like all cities in the United States, many people in Chicago and throughout Illinois struggle with alcohol or drug addiction. the opioid epidemic has hit Illinois particularly hard with 46,802 opioid-related overdose deaths in 2018 alone.
+Like all cities in the United States, many people in Chicago and throughout Illinois live with alcohol or opioid addiction.
+In 2018, Illinois recorded 2,167 overdose deaths that involved opioids.

 While addiction can be hard to beat, many drug and alcohol rehab facilities can help you or your loved one begin the path to wellness.
 Reaching out for help can be daunting, but doing so can be life-saving.